Skip to main content

 path: stringFolder to save the generated entities in, if saving is enabled.
 Defaults to a folder called generated-entities inside the baseDir of the main config.

-fileName: (className: string) => stringCallback to override the entity file name.
+fileName: (className: string) => stringCallback to override the entity file name (without extension, relative to the path).
 Defaults to the entity name.
+Note that this callback is also called whenever onImport returns undefined.

 bidirectionalRelations: booleanBy default, the EntityGenerator generates only owning sides of relations (e.g. M:1).
 If set to true, generates also the inverse sides for them